morrisjs/morris.js/README.md

 Morris.js is the library that powers the graphs on http://howmanyleft.co.uk/.

-This is an early release.
 It's a bit rough around the edges, but it's getting pretty usable now.
 Expect it to get even better soon.

 Cheers!